 If you’re applying for student loans, you may be wondering what the student loan credit score requirements are.

-There’s some good news for would-be student loan borrowers.
 When you apply for federal student loans, your FICO score isn’t typically a factor.
 The only time an adverse credit history can prevent you from qualifying for a federal student loan is when you’re a parent or grad student applying for a PLUS loan.

 Different lenders have different minimum requirements, but this guide will help you determine the score you need as well as provide some tips on steps you can take to find the best student loan lender for your particular situation.